-It was certainly inspirational speaking to this sprightly and energetic octogenarian who doesn’t look or act like he will be retiring anytime soon.
-In fact, he is about to make a trip to Singapore in two weeks time, and will be attending the launch of a book (he wrote the forward for that title).
-Leon has spent so many years in Asia that he probably knows the sub-continent better than most of us.
+It was certainly inspirational speaking to this sprightly and energetic octogenarian who doesn’t look or act like he would be retiring anytime soon.
+In fact, Leon planned to make a trip to Singapore in two-weeks then, and would be attending the launch of a book (he wrote the forward for that title).

-How does he do so many things and accomplish so much?
-Is there a secret to leading such a long and fulfilled life?
+How did he do so many things and accomplish so much?
+Was there a secret to leading such a long and fulfilled life?

-The key thing which I learnt from him was to be focused in what you do and to stay the straight and narrow path.
-That was the main point which I seemed to pick up from him – whether intentionally or inadvertently so!
+The key thing which I learned from Leon was to be focused in what you do and to stay the straight and narrow path.
+That was the main takeaway I had during my morning with him – whether intentional or inadvertent.

 In other words, don’t lose the plot.

-Not so much for the purpose of public pride or glory (which has little value to me) but that sense of satisfaction, accomplishment and self-actualisation.
+I wish to do so not so much to gain public pride or personal glory (those possess very little value to me) but to whoop with joy at that sense of satisfaction, accomplishment and self-actualisation.

-I certainly look forward to our next meeting and will see if I can suss out more life lessons from this most extraordinary officer and gentleman.
+I certainly look forward to our next meeting (if life does not get in the way) and would see if I could suss out more life lessons from this most extraordinary officer and gentleman.